lugu/qiloop/doc/about-qimessaging.md

 object can emit messages at destination of registered clients.
 In such case it is unclear how the service will be able to route the messages appropriately.

+## Socket semantic

+QiMessaging is a *stateful* protocol because it requires permanent connections, most notably to the service directory.

+### Resource lifespan

+Resources allocation initated from a socket connection can be freed after the socket disconnection.

+An example of this behavior is the service directory: Service registered through a socket will be unregistered automatically if the socket is closed.

+Another example is LogListener: once the socket is closed to the associated listener is be destroy by LogManager.

+### Bus terminaison

+Client shall consider the connection to the service directory permanent.
+Loosing this connection shall close all other connections.
+This behavior is used to initiate a bus terminaison.

+### Namespacing

+Identifier resolutions per socket:

+        - object ids (Terminate, MetaObject)
+        - signal ids (RegisterEvent, UnregisterEvent)

 ## Gateway